-The following discussion details the technical requirements for interconnection of Category 4 Projects greater than 550 kW, but less than or equal to 2 MW of generation.
-Many of these requirements will vary based on the capacity rating of the Project, generation type, and mode of operation (Flow-back or Non-Flow-back).
+The following discussion details the technical requirements for interconnection of Category 5 Projects greater than 2 MW of generation.
+Many of these requirements will vary based on the capacity rating of the Project, generation type, and mode of operation (Flow-back or Non-Flowback).
 A few of the requirements will vary based on location of the interconnection (isolated load and available fault current).